Time to Read: 8 minutes

-The technology levels we use are as follows:
+View Video The technology levels we use are as follows:

-- Generally those hearing aids provided free of charge to pensioners under the office of Hearing Services Voucher scheme.
+- Generally those hearing aids provided free of charge to pensioners under the office of Hearing Services Program.
 There are many hearing aids available in this class of instrument.
 Some are almost 8 years old, while others are more modern.
 So mileage varies very much.
 Some clinics purposely choose the worst of the bunch to incentivise their pensioners to top-up to more expensive models.
 Value Hearing has chosen to work with the best models in this space, so your need to top-up is reduced as much as possible

 - This is the first level of technology we supply.
 These aids are automatic, but have limited noise reduction capabilities.

 - This is a step above the Essential level and includes more automatic features and a little more noise reduction

 - This level is generally as good as the previous generation (of the same brand)’s Premium level.
 They generally have pretty good noise reduction, but lack some of the cutting edge features of the current generation Premium models.

 - This is the best that a current manufacturer currently has available.
 It contains all the top end features.
 Some manufacturers may have a sub premium and then a premium model with only a few features difference.
 Examples here are Oticon and Unitron

 In essence NO. Although there are certainly quality differences between different hearing aid brands, there is no quality difference between levels.

 To clarify, quality in this instance pertains to reliability and the quality of the parts used in the hearing aid.